drshahizan/courses/short/eda.md

 Don't forget to hit the :star: if you like this repo.

-# Course Information: Mastering Exploratory Data Analysis: Python Tools and Techniques
+# Mastering Exploratory Data Analysis: Python Tools and Techniques

 ## Course Description:
 In this comprehensive course on Exploratory Data Analysis (EDA), you will learn how to leverage the power of Python tools and techniques to effectively explore and analyze data.
 EDA is a crucial step in the data science workflow as it helps uncover patterns, relationships, and insights that drive decision-making.